Nick Valensi Gives Advice on Forming a Rock Band

 NV: the 1st gen jekkyl & hyde was my jam. i didn't like the ones that came after. lately i've been using the JHS color box and klon centaur for all overdrive sounds

 Ah, some Nick Valensi gear talk, now we’re cooking with gas!
 Valensi just has one of those guitar tones that everyone wants to imitate and dissect, yet historically he hasn’t talked at great length about his gear (similar to Josh Homme and Jack White).
 The Jekyll and Hyde he’s referring to is a large, red overdrive/distortion pedal made by Truetone (formerly Visual Sound).
-As to why he no longer uses it, he preferred version 1 (which you can look for on eBay).
+As to why he no longer uses it, he preferred version 1 (which you can look for on eBay and Reverb).
 Since then a second and a third version of the pedal have been made.

 Lucky for us, the JHS Colour Box pedal he’s referring to is available for purchase, but it is not exactly budget priced.
 The pedal is 100% analog and meant to emulate plugging a guitar directly into a vintage mixing console, leading to anything from a warm clean tone to full-on distortion.

 Finally he mentions a Klon Centaur, which for the tone snobs and collectors of vintage gear out there has become the holy grail of distortion pedals.
-Have a look on eBay for it, and good luck finding one for under $1000!
+Have a look on eBay and Reverb for it, and good luck finding one for under $1000!

 Q: I saw your tele custom in person when you played with CRX at the taping.
 Very nice, did Fender make that custom for you?
 Any plans of a new signature model?